Thank you for your interest in Stony Brook Medicine’s Hospice and Palliative Medicine Fellowship!

-The Hospice and Palliative Medicine Fellowship at Stony Brook Medicine is a one year fellowship designed to train physicians to become academic leaders in the field.
+The Hospice and Palliative Medicine Fellowship at Stony Brook Medicine is a one year ACGME-accredited fellowship designed to train physicians to become academic leaders in the field.
 The fellowship position is available to individuals who have completed successfully an ACGME-accredited residency in one of the ten American Board of Medical Specialties that accepts Hospice and Palliative Medicine as a subspecialty.
-We will be accepting our first fellow for the 2019-2020 academic year.
+We are excited to be accepting our first fellow for the 2020-2021 academic year.

 The fellow will participate in a variety of clinical care settings throughout the year, including inpatient care, outpatient care, home-based and inpatient hospice, and long term care.
-The fellow will have an opportunity to work with a diverse patient population and be exposed to a broad spectrum of disease pathology.
+The fellow will have an opportunity to work with a diverse patient population (well balanced between young and old, varying socioeconomic backgrounds) and be exposed to a broad spectrum of disease pathology (including leukemia/lymphoma, solid tumors, trauma, heart failure, concomitant substance use disorder, complex pain syndromes, advanced neurological conditions to name a few).
 Additionally, each member of the Palliative Care interdisciplinary team is formally trained and/or certified in palliative medicine, and are all committed to serving as mentors and educators to our fellow.
+Our team members have varied backgrounds and expertise in advanced pain management involving methadone and ketamine, wound care, overcoming barriers related to the care of immigrant patient population, and extensive community hospice experience.

 Our comprehensive curriculum will allow the fellow to gain expertise in communication skills (including those needed for delivery of serious news, code status discussions, and care planning), dealing with complex family dynamics, prognostication, and assessing and managing complex physical, psychological and spiritual symptoms faced by patients with serious or life-limiting illnesses and their families.
 The fellow will also be required to participate in a research or quality improvement project and submit his/her work for presentation or publication by the end of the academic year.